Back to docs

 Quick Install (TUI)

-For the terminal version on any OS, run this in your terminal:
+For the terminal version on macOS and Linux, run this in your terminal:

 curl -fsSL https://strayfiles.com/install.sh | sh

-This automatically detects your operating system and architecture, downloads the TUI binary, and installs it.
+This automatically detects your operating system and architecture, downloads the TUI binary, and installs it to ~/.local/bin/strayfiles.

 Manual Download